satopian/poti-kaini-zh-TW/README.md

 [Release POTI-board EVO zh-TW v3.05.1](https://github.com/satopian/poti-kaini-zh-TW/releases/tag/v3.05.1)

 ### [2021/08/03] v3.05.2 lot.210803
-- Temporarily addressed the problem that unintentional double-tap zoom occurs when using ChickenPaint on iPad, making drawing difficult.
+- Resolved an issue where using ChickenPaint on an iPad would cause unintended double-tap zoom issues that would make drawing difficult.
 Please update the HTML for Paint screen.
 - `<img loading = "lazy"> `.
 Added `loading =" lazy "` to the `img` tag of theme.